 Dryness: The skin on the body has fewer oil-producing sebaceous glands than the face–the highest concentration being found in our t-zone—so dryness tends to be more of a concern.

-And how does the skin on the body age compared to the skin on the face?
+How does the skin on the body age compared to the skin on the face?

 The skin on our body—apart from frequently exposed areas such as the arms and hands—does tend to have better protection against UV rays because we generally cover it up.
 As exposure to the sun is one of the primary causes of skin ageing, this means that the rate of extrinsic or external ageing in covered areas will be much slower.